cudmore/pie/platformio/readme.md

 (hint: press the reset button)
 ```

 You might see this error on the first upload to a Teensy.
-Guess what, push the reset button.
+Guess what, push the reset button on the Teensy.

 ## Check that platformio.ini specifies your particular board